cowwoc/requirements.java/docs/Features.md

 ## Assertion support

-This library is compatible with the `assert` keyword.
+This library is compatible with Java assertions.

 If you need to run in a high performance, zero allocation environment (to reduce latency and jitter) look no further than the following design pattern: